thelonecabbage/django-tastypie-actions/README.rst

 would look something like this::

-   from tastypie-actions import actionurls, action
+   from tastypie_actions.actions import actionurls, action

    class UserResource(ModelResource):